JRodriguez012/IT1025/Lab6/readme.md

 #### Client-Server Model and TCP/IP
 In a TCP/IP connection, the "server" is a computer that is "listening" for incoming connections and chooses to either accept or reject those connections.
 The "client" is a computer that attempts to initiate a connection with the server, therefore the client needs to know the IP address of the server to connect to.
 Once a connection between the client and server, data can be sent in either direction across the network.
 This connection remains open until either the client or server terminates the connection.
 #### Layers
 Layers are important to changing technology because individual layers can be modified without affecting any of the other layers.
-This allows us to remain flexible to changes and stops us from having to make changes to the entire software.
+This allows us to remain flexible and stops us from having to make changes to the entire software each time an individual layer is changed.
 #### Application Layer
 Application protocols run on the "application" layer.
 HTTP, FTP, POP3, SMTP, SNMP are application protocols that run on the application layer of the TCP/IP protocol suite.